KWolanin/Student_Toolkit2/README.md

 Inne narzędzia: Maven.

 ## English:
 Java programming coursework with example database.
 A program allows students to manage their grades, exams dates, and schedule.
 The program also allows to make quick notes and create e-mail base with lecturer's addresses.
-Polish and English versions available (only Polish grade system in this moment, sorry!).
+Polish and English versions available (only Polish grading system in this moment, sorry!).
 Database: H2, Hibernate.
 UI: Swing
 Other tools: Maven.